-To build the executable programs included in TeX Live, there are usual steps of downloading the sources, configuring, compiling, and installing.
-But there are some peculiarities, briefly described here.
+Building the executable programs included in TeX Live involves usual steps of downloading the TL sources, configuring, compiling, and installing.
+But there are some peculiarities, described here.

 TeX Live, unlike many other projects, ships precompiled binaries to TeX users.
 This web page is especially for the volunteers who contribute those binaries, but anyone who wants to build TeX Live from source may find it useful.

 The tlbuild manual has full details about the source organization (overview), how to build, etc.

 We have a mailing list specifically for discussion of build issues: email@example.com.
 Feel free to join or peruse the archives if you are interested.